wout/rosetta/docs/localization.md

-Localization instructions live under a the `rosetta_localization` namespace in the locale files.
+Predefined localization formats, day names and month names, live under the `rosetta_localization` namespace in the locale files.
 The initializer script will install the required files for you in order to be able to work with Rosetta.

 ## Localized time
-Similar to translations, localization formats are retrieved at compile-time and localized at runtime.
+Similar to translations, localization formats are fetched at compile-time and localized at runtime.

 ```cr